getify/asynquence/contrib/README.md

 Inside the `react(..)` listener setup function, you can set up as many listeners for any kind of events (ajax, timers, click handlers, etc) as you want, and for each, all you need to do to fire off the sequence is call the `proceed(..)` (or whatever you want to name it!) callback.
 Whatever messages you pass to `proceed(..)` will pass along to the first step of the sequence instance.

+Calling `stop()` on a reactive sequence triggers any registered teardown handlers and permanently stops all activity for that sequence.
+The reactive sequence also has `pause()` and `resume()` methods to temporarily teardown and then restart a sequence's activity. **Note:** A paused sequence emulates a similar notion to a "cold observable", where as a running sequence is like a "hot observable".

+The reactive sequence API can be extended with a new instance method by calling `ASQ.react.extend(..)`.
+The first argument is the API method name and the second argument is a build function that defines the extension.
+This build function receives the current API as its only argument and must return the newly defined API method.
+This extensibility works almost identically to extending the main *asynquence* instances, but only affects reactive sequences.

 The `proceed` function has two helpers on it for dealing with streams (particularly node streams): `proceed.onStream(..)` and `proceed.unStream(..)`. `onStream(..)` takes one or more streams and subscribes the `data` and `error` events to call the `proceed` function. `unStream(..)` takes one or more streams to unsubscribe, so you would likely use it in a registered teardown handler.
 For example:

 ```js